ArundhatiApte/ResponsiveWebSockets.js/README.md

 import {
   Server as ResponsiveWebSocketServer,
   WebSocketClient
-} from "rws";
+} from "ResponsiveWebSockets";

-import ResponsiveWebSocketClient from "rws/Client";
+import ResponsiveWebSocketClient from "ResponsiveWebSockets/Client";

 (async () => {
   const server = new ResponsiveWebSocketServer(),